Best UK Visa Category for International Business Persons

 There are two main visa options for international business people to look at when moving to the UK, these are the Tier 1 Entrepreneur Visa and the Tier 1 Investor Visa.
 The Tier 1 Entrepreneur Visa is very much aimed at those with a business idea that they plan on bringing to fruition.
 The alternative, the Tier 1 Investor Visa is more aimed at high net worth individuals but can be used as a way to start a business in the UK.
 The main one for the majority of international business people is the Tier 1 Entrepreneur Visa.
 This visa allows entrepreneurs to come to the UK in order to start a business.
 To do this they must have at least £200,000 in seed funding and pass a series of criteria.
 This criteria includes the ability to speak English and a business plan that is highly detailed.

 The benefit of using the visa route is that you can build up your time in the UK.
-Once you have reached 5 years of continuous stay in the UK (you will need to extend upto it) you can then apply for Indefinite Leave to Remain (ILR).
+Once you have reached 5 years of continuous stay in the UK (you will need to extend up to it) you can then apply for Indefinite Leave to Remain (indefinite remain to leave or ILR).
 Indefinite Leave to Remain (ILR) means that you can remain in the UK free of visa restrictions.
 Once you have had Indefinite Leave to Remain (ILR) for 12 months, you can then apply to become a British citizen.
 British citizenship is the ultimate goal for many who travel to the UK and by using this visa route, it becomes a distinct possibility.

 While there is little in the way of announcements, as the UK works it's way around the world making trade deals, there is little doubt that each country will try to gain deals for the free movement of people to the UK.
 It is likely that the immigration picture in the UK will change significantly over the coming years.
 As the country seeks to find a way to replace the significant numbers of EU citizens who travel to the UK, it is likely that a whole raft of new deals will need to be done and that this will affect the long term picture of immigration in the UK.